Vampires Suck: Plot

-Edward's departure leaves Becca heartbroken for months, but she is comforted by her deepening friendship with her childhood friend Jacob White.
-When Becca is accosted in the woods by the nomadic vampires again, Jacob transforms into a Chihuahua as his werewolf pack arrives to save her.
-Meanwhile, Edward has moved to Rio and is now dating Lady Gaga to get over losing Becca.
-He is later informed by his sister Iris, via her gift of prophecy, that Becca killed herself.
+Becca is left heartbroken for months by Edward's departure, but she is comforted by her deepening friendship with her childhood friend Jacob White.
+When the nomadic vampires reencounter her in the woods, Jacob transforms into a Chihuahua as his werewolf pack arrives to save her.
+Meanwhile, Edward has moved to Rio de Janeiro and is now dating Lady Gaga to deal with losing Becca.
+His sister Iris, via her gift of prophecy, later incorrectly informs him that Becca killed herself.
 Edward becomes depressed and decides to provoke the "Zolturi", a powerful and narcissistic vampire coven, into killing him by exposing himself in the sunlight in front of humans, thus exposing the existence of vampires.
 Iris has another vision of Becca's survival as he leaves, but she is unable to warn him.

-Iris arrives at Becca's house, and tells her that she has to save Edward by showing him that she is still alive.
+Arriving at Becca's house, Iris implores her to rescue Edward by revealing to him that she is still alive.
 To Becca's shock, the Zolturi are currently partying at the prom due to the St. Salvatore theme.
-Jacob appears and demands that Becca choose between him and Edward, but just before she announces her decision, he is distracted by a cat and runs off to chase it.
+Jacob appears and orders Becca to choose between him and Edward, but just before she announces her decision, he runs off to pursue a cat he noticed.
 Upon arriving at the prom, Becca is caught between the warring factions of Edward fangirls and Jacob fangirls.
 She is unable to reach Edward before he exposes himself, figuratively and literally.
 However, twilight occurs, followed by a new moon and an eclipse, concealing Edward's vampiric nature as Becca gets him to safety.
 Frank arrives to check on Becca, making her hopeful; however, he thinks supernatural creatures are the prom theme and leaves.
-After a fight between him and the Zolturi leader, Daro, Edward is forced to turn Becca into a vampire, at risk of being killed horribly.
-He agrees to do so only on the condition that she marry him, which she accepts.
+After a fight between him and the Zolturi leader, Daro, Edward is forced to turn Becca into a vampire, at risk of being slaughtered.
+He agrees to do so only if she marries him, which she accepts.

-In the mid-credits scene, Edward is struck on the head by the leader of Jacob's fangirls.
-Edward survives the blow, and the girl is attacked by the newly vampirized Becca as the movie concludes.
+Suddenly, the leader of Jacob's fangirls strikes Edward on the head, but he survives the blow; the girl is subsequently attacked by the newly vampirized Becca.